Morse v. Frederick: Ninth Circuit

-Public response

-Juneau school district superintendent Peggy Cowan stated, "My concern is that [the court's ruling] could compromise our ability to send a consistent message against the use of illegal drugs."

 Certiorari and oral arguments

-The school board petitioned the Supreme Court to review the Ninth Circuit's decision.
+The school board petitioned the U.S. Supreme Court to review the Ninth Circuit's decision, with Juneau school district superintendent Peggy Cowan stating, "My concern is that [the court's ruling] could compromise our ability to send a consistent message against the use of illegal drugs."
 On December 1, 2006, the Court accepted the case.